Joseph Muscat: First term as prime minister

 Positive economic trends were also reflected in Gozo, which experienced the largest economic growth in history.
 For two consecutive years, economic growth in Gozo was greater than in Malta.
 The number of Gozitans working in Gozo increased by more than 3,000 and the majority of new jobs in Gozo were in the private sector.
 At the same time Barts Medical School opened its Gozo campus, offering students from all over the world a new facility for the teaching and study of Queen Mary University of London's MBBS medical degree.

 The increase in employment opportunities led to the creation of a new middle class.
 The number of homeowner families increased by 30,000 while household deposits with local banks increased by €5 billion.

 In the environmental field, a new gas-fired power station was inaugurated in Delimara in 2017, while the old heavy fuel oil plant was shut down.
 In 2018, the process of dismantling the Marsa power station, which for years was a major source of air pollution in the south of Malta, was complete.
 Carbon dioxide (CO_{2}) emissions in the area were reduced by up to 761,000 tonnes a year.
 The chimney of the old Delimara power station, a symbol of the use of heavy fuel oil under successive Nationalist governments, was also demolished.

 In 2018 amendments to the IVF law were introduced giving prospective parents a better chance of having a child.
 In 2019 an agreement was signed between the National and Social Development Fund and the Housing Authority, for a €50 million project for the construction of more than 500 social housing apartments in twelve localities.

 New schools were built and maintenance work carried out on many others, free tablets were given to students, healthy breakfast clubs for children in primary schools before school time were launched and fees for the SEC and MATSEC exams were removed.

 Waiting time for operations decreased, medicines provided for free by hospitals and pharmacies increased considerably, new wards were built at Mater Dei Hospital, massive investment in new medical equipment was done, new community health centers and facilities were inaugurated, a €40 million project for a new "health hub" in Paola, which would act as a regional medical centre, was initiated and government began covering the travel expenses for both parents, instead of one, when children are sent abroad for treatment.

 Muscat admitted that his first administration had its challenges, namely the environment and good governance.

-The end of 2015 will be remembered for two very high-level international meetings held in Malta.
+The end of 2015 saw two high-level international meetings held in Malta.